 I was born and raised in Paris.
-I first came to England at the age of seven and fell in love with the language, the culture and the country.
+I first came to England at the age of seven and fell in love with the language, the culture, and the country.
 By the time I was thirteen, I spoke English fluently and knew the country better than my own, having visited it twice to three times a year, every year, with my family for ten years.
-From a very early age, languages and literature were my two passions, which led me to do a Postgraduate course on Shakespeare at Glasgow University and a Master of Philosophy at Trinity College, Dublin.
+And at the age of seventeen, I had already passed the Cambridge FCE.

-I write accessible literary fiction, weaving in different narratives and viewpoints and exploring themes such as grief, loss, projection, manipulation and deceit.
+I write accessible literary fiction, weaving in different narratives and viewpoints and exploring themes such as grief, loss, projection, manipulation, and deceit.
 All my stories contain an element of suspense, without providing all the answers, and raise questions which, I believe, are relevant to our shared human experience.

 I have penned two novels in English: Not to Hold (2018) and Heading for the Wall (2014) and two novels in French: L’éloge de l’ombre (2011) and Envolée (2021).
 I'm currently writing my third novel in French.